 How does a data logger work?

-First, the data logger is connected to a PC or MAC computer via a USB interface.
-Accompanying data logger software is used to select logging parameters (sampling intervals, start time, etc.) and activate the logger.
+First, the data logger is connected to a computer via a USB interface.
+Next, accompanying data logger software is used to select logging parameters (sampling intervals, start time, etc.) and activate the logger.
 The logger is then disconnected and deployed in the desired location, where it records each measurement and stores it in memory along with the time and date.
+Bluetooth Smart loggers can be configured and launched wirelessly, after deployment.

 Where are data loggers used?